gramcracker40/LiveTest/backend/answer_sheets/README.md

 # answer_sheets

-# Pictron
+# Pictron - main.py
 ### customize your own LiveTest answer sheets.
-  - you can change the logo of your own version in
+  - you can change the logo of your own version
   - check the assets folder, you'll find a ton of fonts you can choose from to customize your answer sheet /assets.

+  pthon

 # OMRGrader
 ### grade the produced answer sheet